l5shi/Octave-Conv-Keras/README.md

 This is a keras implementation of the paper [Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution.](https://arxiv.org/abs/1904.05049)

-### Separating the low and high spatial frequency signal
+## Separating the low and high spatial frequency signal

 ![](fig/fig1.png)
 ![](fig/fig2.png)

-### Detailed design of the Octave Convolution.
-Green arrows correspond to information updates while red arrows facilitate information exchange between the two frequencies.
+## Detailed design of the Octave Convolution.
+1.Green arrows correspond to information updates
+2.red arrows facilitate information exchange between the two frequencies.

 ![](fig/octave.png)